Help Eliminate Your Child's Video Game Addiction

 For emphasis, I’m going to say all this in a slightly different way:

-Your child uses their video games to ESCAPE the pain of the world.
+Your child uses their smart phone to ESCAPE the pain of the world.
 Full stop.

 What are you willing to do about that?